camunda-community-hub/eze-java/README.md

 # Embedded Zeebe engine (Java)

 A lightweight version of [Zeebe](https://github.com/camunda-cloud/zeebe) from [Camunda](https://camunda.com).
-It bundles Zeebe's workflow engine including some required parts to a library that can be used by other projects.
+It bundles Zeebe's workflow engine including some required libraries so that it can be included in Java projects.

+**Important note:** This project is a community effort **not maintained** by Camunda and **not supported for production usage**.
+Use at your own risk.
+Additionally, there is also the [https://github.com/camunda-community-hub/eze/](EZE) community project, providing an in-memory engine mostly used for JUnit tests.
+The main differences of EZE Java are the usage of Java instead of Kotlin, and the use of RockDB for storage instead of a complete in-memory solution.

 **Features:**